-The Glycosidic Bond (CIE AS Biology)
+The Glycosidic Bond (Cambridge (CIE) AS Biology): Revision Note

 Cara Head

-Forming the Glycosidic Bond
+Forming the glycosidic bond

 • Disaccharides and polysaccharides are formed when two hydroxyl (-OH) groups (on different saccharides) interact to form a strong covalent bond called the glycosidic bond (the oxygen link that holds the two molecules together)